jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 The internet, the transfer of digital information that was used for email and webpages since the 1970's, had kept getting better and faster.
 And in the early 2000's the internet got High Speed, and could finally transfer 1's and 0's of a DVD faster then someone driving to pick one up.

-And here enters places like The Pirate Bay (2003).
+And here enters The Pirate Bay (2003).
 Like Napster, it introduced digital movies to people first.
-Altough the entertainment industry used digital camera's, film projectors, email, webpages, YouTube, they wanted the people to keep using DVD's; they even nice enough to make two new ones called Blu-Ray (2006) and HD-DVD (2006).
+Altough the entertainment industry used digital camera's, film projectors, email, webpages, YouTube for years, they didn't want people using a new tool, but to keep using their profitable DVD technology; they even made two new ones called Blu-Ray (2006) and HD-DVD (2006).

 The people wanted the better tool.
 Pirate Bay was the first to offer it.
 It was a pain, it was hard to learn, but it was better than driving.

 Pirates you might say!
-People are evil, people are lazy, people are thieves!
+People are evil, people are cheap, people are thieves!
 Really?
-Then explain the graph below, the one what shows how the evil people responded with protagonist Reed Hastings made a new internet tool and distributed its powers to the people.
+Then explain the graph below, the one what shows how the evil people responded with protagonist Reed Hastings made a new internet tool and gave internet movies to the people.
 What we call Netflix.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">
       trends.embed.renderExploreWidget("TIMESERIES", {"comparisonItem":[{"keyword":"Torrent","geo":"US","time":"2004-01-01 2018-11-04"},{"keyword":"Netflix","geo":"US","time":"2004-01-01 2018-11-04"}],"category":0,"property":""}, {"exploreQuery":"date=all&geo=US&q=Torrent,Netflix&hl=en-US","guestPath":"https://trends.google.com:443/trends/embed/"});
     </script>

 If middle class Americans, Canadians are pirates, why didn't Blockbuster stores have steal bars?
 The same reason why we don't steal Netflix.
-Blockbuster was a fair deal, until data streaming was possible.
+Blockbuster was a fair deal, until data streaming movies was possible.
 Then Netflix was.

 The people elected to download movies from pirate bay because it was a upgrade available to their cyborgology.
 The only natural rule is natural selection.
 The people choose the best tool because with majic, they evole into better cyborgs.
 It's not the people's job to wait for an industry to catch up to nature.
 But the other way around.

-Maybe the industry would have noticed that, if they weren't so busy at so many movie premieres, talk shows, award shows, and launch parties.
+Maybe the industry would have noticed that.
+But they surrounded themselves with art and wanted people to being distracted with spectacle (Blu-Ray, HD-DVD).
+While calling their own customer's thieves, the movie industrt held countless banquets and balls on the people's DVD dollars; movie premieres, talk shows, award shows, and launch parties.
 The Oscars, Correspondence Dinners, Emmy's, Golden Globes, Cannes Film Festival, Sundance Film Festival, Toronto International Film Festival, and so many others.
 All modern version of banquets and balls, with gates to keep you out, and rules put in place to make the good times of the DVD going.
 Party loving, profit loving, foresight lacking is a recipe for antagonism, hence Darth Blockbuster rose up.

+While the spectacle of Blu-Ray and HD-DVD tricked some people.
+Like with Wikipedia, the vast majority followed the natural majic of online movie streaming instead, even when it was against the rules to improve society.

-Digital tools empowered the extras to fight back, and check his selfishness.
+Digital tools empowered the extras to fight back, and check his self-important art story.
 Techvolution tells them its right to do it.
-As for it being against the rules, it was, and maybe it should be, I was naive back then and actually never did download a movie.
-I was the smuch buying DVD's.
-Hey, do you think Darth Blockbuster will buy back all those DVDs, Blu-Rays, and HD-DVDs he tole me, and us, was better then illegal downloading?
+As for it being against the rules, it was, and maybe it should be, I was naive back then and only ever downloaded a few movies.
+I was the smuck buying DVD's.
+Hey, do you think Darth Blockbuster will buy back all those DVDs, Blu-Rays, and HD-DVDs he told me, and us, was better then downloading?
+I'll take half-price.

 ### Decision Time

 Well extras, stormtroopers, that's your master.
 He's a Sith Lord.
 While he may be a great person, nice to you and his employees, wears nice clothing, tips well, whoever he is doesn't matter.
 He is an antagonist to society.
 He fought against video tapes, interet songs, and internet streaming.
+If society was up to Darth Blockbuster, we'd all be paying for long distance, writing directions on napkins, waving down cabs, paying for late charges, and putting quarters into pay phones.

 What's going to happen when 3D printing threatens his merchandising.
 Or when Virtual Reality let's people live their own stories.
 Or whatever!
 We shouldn't have to argue for new tools!

+But since the 1970's our society, our politics, has been falling apart because of Darth Blockbuster.
+We try to fix things with red / blue politics, but they don't undertand real politics is the control of new tools.

-You remember world with no majic.
-The giant downturn our society started in the 1970's.
-Darth Blockbuster was the guy who slowly lost.
-Yet, the Sith live on.
-It's why our politics is filled with hatred.
-We people work two jobs to pay the bills.
+So we the people work two jobs to pay the bills.
 Why our climate is changing.
+Why our roads are traffic jammed.
 Because we as digital tools are invented, the Sith keep writing laws, regulations, and fighting lawsuits to try and made us live like it's 1970 forever.

-You fight the Sith now, or we will.

 Let Obi-Wan go!